GNU-Ymir/Documentations/types/struct.md

 ## Structure mutability

-The mutability of the field of a structure is defined within the structure declaration.
-As for any variable declaration, by default the fields of a structure are immutable.
-You can of course add the keyword `mut` before the field declaration, to make it mutable.
-Its mutability is therefore dependent on the mutability of the variable that borrows the data from the structure.
+The mutability of a field of a structure is defined in the structure declaration.
+As with any variable declaration, the fields of a structure are by default immutable.
+You can of course add the keyword `mut` before the declaration of the field, to make it mutable.
+Its mutability therefore depends on the mutability of the variable that borrows the data from the structure.

 ```ymir
 import std::io